 - 1. Is an allogeneic hematopoietic stem cell transplant recipient within the past year with one of the following documented during same hospitalization as positive blood specimen: - a.
-Grade III or IV gastrointestinal graft versus host disease [GI GVHD] OR - b. ≥1-liter diarrhea in a 24-hour period (or ≥20 mL/kg in a 24-hour period for patients <18 years of age) with onset on or within the 7 calendar days before the date the positive blood specimen was collected.

-Is neutropenic, defined as at least two separate days with ANC and/or WBC values <500 cells/mm collected within a 7-day time period which includes the collection date of the positive blood specimen, the 3 calendar days before and the 3 calendar days after (See Table 5).
+Grade III or IV gastrointestinal graft versus host disease [GI GVHD] - b. ≥1-liter diarrhea in a 24-hour period (or ≥20 mL/kg in a 24-hour period for patients <18 years of age) with onset on or within the 7 calendar days before the date the positive blood specimen was collected. - 2.
+Is neutropenic, defined as at least two separate days with ANC[†] and/or WBC values <500 cells/mm3 collected within a 7-day time period which includes the collection date of the positive blood specimen, the 3 calendar days before and the 3 calendar days after (See Table 5).

-- 1. If a patient meets both MBI-LCBI 1 and MBI-LCBI 2 or MBI-LCBI 3 criteria (specifically has Viridans Group Streptococcus or Rothia spp. and only MBI organisms in the blood specimen), report organisms as MBI-LCBI 1 with the recognized pathogen as pathogen #1 and the common commensal as pathogen #2. - 2.
+1. If a patient meets both MBI-LCBI 1 and MBI-LCBI 2 criteria (specifically has Viridans Group Streptococcus or Rothia spp. plus only other MBI organisms in the blood specimen), report

+- organisms as MBI-LCBI 1 with the recognized pathogen as pathogen #1 and the common commensal as pathogen #2. - 2.
 Any combination of ANC and/or WBC values can be used to meet neutropenic criteria provided they are collected on separate days within the 7-day period that includes the date of the positive blood specimen, the 3 calendar days before and the 3 calendar days after. - 3.
-When a blood specimen positive for an organism not included on the NHSN MBI organism list is collected during the BSI RIT of an MBI-LCBI, the initial MBI-LCBI event is edited to an LCBI and the identified non-MBI organism is added. - \ Refer to the NHSN Terminology Browser for eligible MBI organisms.

-+Eligible positive blood specimens must be collected on separate occasions and limited to the following:

-- Viridans Group Streptococcus identified in at least two sets of blood specimens - Rothia spp. identified in at least two sets of blood specimens - Viridans Group Streptococcus and Rothia spp. identified in at least two sets of blood specimens
+When a blood specimen positive for an organism not included on the NHSN MBI organism list is collected during the BSI RIT of an MBI-LCBI, the initial MBI-LCBI event is edited to an LCBI and the identified non-MBI organism is added. - A partial list of MBI-LCBI organisms is provided in Appendix A. See MBI organism tab on the NHSN organism list for the full list of MBI organisms. - † Eligible positive blood specimens must be collected on separate occasions and limited to the following: - Viridans Group Streptococcus identified in at least two sets of blood specimens - Rothia spp. identified in at least two sets of blood specimens - Viridans Group Streptococcus and Rothia spp. identified in at least two sets of blood specimens

-+Formula for calculating ANC if not provided by your laboratory:
+[†] Formula for calculating ANC if not provided by your laboratory:

-- The ANC is not always reported directly in the chart - The WBC in the chart is usually reported in terms of a thousand cells/mm and can be used to calculate the ANC
+- The ANC is not always reported directly in the chart - The WBC in the chart is usually reported in terms of thousand cell/mm3